ENC-wtroyer/onboarding/onboarding timeline.md

 7. Service Alignment Discussions and Documentation (with site liasons and decision makers)
    - Review vendor agreements and contacts
-   - Sitting down with client to review their workflow as a business - document
+   - Sit down with client to review their workflow as a business - document
    - Document critical applications and who supports what
-   - Setting expectations for and creating new user/computer setup documents
+   - Set expectations for new user setups and create new user/computer setup documents